phlppnhllngr/phlppnhllngr.github.io/content/java/Entwicklungstools.md

     @echo off

     rem /M => The /M option sets the variable at SYSTEM scope.
-The default behaviour is to set it for the USER. rem Usage: Set Env-Vars JAVA_HOME_{8,11,17}, then add the folder with this script to PATH, then execute this script: "j 8|11|17"
+The default behaviour is to set it for the USER. rem Usage: Set Env-Vars JAVA_HOME_{8,11,17}, then add the folder with this script ("j.bat") to PATH, then execute this script: "j 8|11|17"

     setLocal enableDelayedExpansion
     set jh=JAVA_HOME_%1